- COIL Network

 John E. Fowler

-John has spent nearly 5 years travelling and living abroad in over 50 countries.
+John has spent nearly 5 years traveling and living abroad in over 50 countries.
 Amongst those experiences was a fellowship for the completion of a European Master in Higher Education, through an Erasmus Mundus joint degree program from the Universities of Oslo (Norway), Tampere (Finland) and Aveiro (Portugal).
-John’s primary research interests are related to the international dimensions of higher education, with a particular focus on cross-border student mobility.
+John’s primary research interests are related to the international dimensions of higher education, with a particular focus on innovation in the intersection of pedagogy, technology, and international education, as well as the growing dimensions of both physical and online cross-border student mobility.

 John was very pleased to discover and join COIL as it provided him with the unique opportunity to bring his extensive background in online learning, academic technology, and international education in a variety of higher education contexts together into one position.